 3. STOCK-BASED COMPENSATION

-The following table illustrates the effect on net income and earnings per share if the Company had applied the fair value recognition provisions of SFAS No. 123 (in thousands, except per share data):
+The following table illustrates the effect on net income (loss) and earnings per share if the company had applied the fair value recognition provisions of Statement of Financial Accounting Standards (SFAS) No. 123 (in thousands, except per share data):